 Acupuncture Reduces Labour Pain Duration And The Need For Oxytocin

-Objectives were to evaluate acupuncture effect on pain and labour duration and patients’ willingness to receive acupuncture for subsequent pregnancies.
+The study's objectives were to evaluate acupuncture effect on pain and labour duration and patients’ willingness to receive acupuncture for subsequent pregnancies.

 Visual analogue scale pain score in the study group was lower after two hours.
 Active phase duration and the oxytocin units administered were lower in the study group.
 Study group patients had greater willingness to receive acupuncture again.
 No adverse effects were detected.

-Acupuncture could reduce pain experience, active phase duration and oxytocin units.
-Patients were satisfied and no adverse effects were noted.
+Mothers were satisfied and no adverse effects were noted.